Documentation

 bash

-curl https://vrfymail.com/v1/verify \
+curl https://vrfymail.com/v1/check \

 -H "Authorization: Bearer vk_live_..." \